-2. (1) In this Sanhita, unless the context otherwise requires,-

-- (a) "audio-video electronic" means shall include use of any communication device for the purposes of video conferencing, recording of processes of identification, search and seizure or evidence, transmission of electronic communication and for such other purposes and by such other means as the State Government may, by rules provide;"; - (b) "bailable offence" means an offence which is shown as bailable in the First Schedule, or which is made bailable by any other law for the time being in force; and "non-bailable offence" means any other offence; - (c) "charge" includes any head of charge when the charge contains more heads than one; - (d) "cognizable offence" means an offence for which, and "cognizable case" means a case in which, a police officer may, in accordance with the First Schedule or under any other law for the time being in force, arrest without warrant; - (e) "complaint" means any allegation made orally or in writing to a Magistrate, with a view to his taking action under this Sanhita, that some person, whether known or unknown, has committed an offence, but does not include a police report.
+- 2. (1) In this Sanhita, unless the context otherwise requires,- - (a) "audio-video electronic means" shall include use of any communication device for the purposes of video conferencing, recording of processes of identification, search and seizure or evidence, transmission of electronic communication and for such other purposes and by such other means as the State Government may, by rules provide; - (b) "bail" means release of a person accused of or suspected of commission of an offence from the custody of law upon certain conditions imposed by an officer or Court on execution by such person of a bond or a bail bond; - (c) "bailable offence" means an offence which is shown as bailable in the First Schedule, or which is made bailable by any other law for the time being in force; and "non-bailable offence" means any other offence; - (d) "bail bond" means an undertaking for release with surety; - (e) "bond" means a personal bond or an undertaking for release without surety; - (f) "charge" includes any head of charge when the charge contains more heads than one; - (g) "cognizable offence" means an offence for which, and "cognizable case" means a case in which, a police officer may, in accordance with the First Schedule or under any other law for the time being in force, arrest without warrant; - (h) "complaint" means any allegation made orally or in writing to a Magistrate, with a view to his taking action under this Sanhita, that some person, whether known or unknown, has committed an offence, but does not include a police report.

-Explanation.-A report made by a police officer in a case which discloses, after investigation, the commission of a non-cognizable offence shall be deemed to be a complaint; and the police officer by whom such report is made shall be deemed to be the complainant:
+Explanation.-A report made by a police officer in a case which discloses, after investigation, the commission of a non-cognizable offence shall be deemed to be a complaint; and the police officer by whom such report is made shall be deemed to be the complainant;

-(f) "electronic communication" means the communication of any written, verbal, pictorial information or video content transmitted (whether from one person to another, from one device to another or from a person to a device or from a device to a person) 30 by means of an electronic device including but not limited to-a telephone, a mobile or cellular phone, or other wireless telecommunication device, or a computer, or audio-video players and cameras or any other electronic device or electronic form as may be specified by notification, by the Central Government.

-(g) "High Court" means,-

-- (i) in relation to any State, the High Court for that State; - (ii) in relation to a Union territory to which the jurisdiction of the High Court for a State has been extended by law, that High Court; - (iii) in relation to any other Union territory, the highest Court of criminal appeal for that territory other than the Supreme Court of India; - (h) "India" means the territories to which this Sanhita extends; - (i) "inquiry" means every inquiry, other than a trial, conducted under this Sanhita by a Magistrate or Court; - (j) "investigation" includes all the proceedings under this Sanhita for the collection of evidence conducted by a police officer or by any person (other than a Magistrate) who is authorised by a Magistrate in this behalf.
+- (i) "electronic communication" means the communication of any written, verbal, pictorial information or video content transmitted or transferred (whether from one person to another or from one device to another or from a person to a device or from a device to a person) by means of an electronic device including a telephone, mobile phone, or other wireless telecommunication device, or a computer, or audio-video player or camera or any other electronic device or electronic form as may be specified by notification, by the Central Government; - (j) "High Court" means,- - (i) in relation to any State, the High Court for that State; - (ii) in relation to a Union territory to which the jurisdiction of the High Court for a State has been extended by law, that High Court; - (iii) in relation to any other Union territory, the highest Court of criminal appeal for that territory other than the Supreme Court of India; - (k) "inquiry" means every inquiry, other than a trial, conducted under this Sanhita by a Magistrate or Court; - (1) "investigation" includes all the proceedings under this Sanhita for the collection of evidence conducted by a police officer or by any person (other than a Magistrate) who is authorised by a Magistrate in this behalf.

-Explanation.-Where any of the provisions of a special Act are inconsistent with the provisions of this Sanhita, the provisions of the special Act shall prevail.
+Explanation.-Where any of the provisions of a special Act are inconsistent with the provisions of this Sanhita, the provisions of the special Act shall prevail;